stonepros/stone/doc/rados/operations/crush-map.rst

 The following example removes the ``rack12`` bucket from the hierarchy::

-  ceph osd crush remove rack12
+  stone osd crush remove rack12

 Creating a compat weight set
 ----------------------------